splunk/observability-workshop/content/en/apm/docs/pet-clinic/apm.md

 ```

 {{% alert title="Optional AlwaysOn Profiling" color="info" %}}
-If you want to enable and test the AlwaysOn Profiling feature, you can find details here: https://github.com/signalfx/splunk-otel-java/blob/main/profiler/README.md
+ If you want to enable and test the AlwaysOn Profiling feature, you can find details [here](https://github.com/signalfx/splunk-otel-java/blob/main/profiler/README.md)
 {{% /alert %}}

 To use the Splunk AlwaysOn Profiler you need: